Biodesign Faculty Fellowship

 Learn a proven process for health technology innovation and gain access to a valuable network of experienced health technology innovators.

 Stanford faculty members from Medicine or Engineering with an entrepreneurial spirit and a passion for improving healthcare through health technology innovation are encouraged to apply.
+Unfortunately, we are not able to accommodate faculty members from other universities at this time.

 Selected Biodesign Faculty Fellows become part-time members of the Stanford Biodesign team at the James H. Clark Center.
 Work space is provided as needed.